saracemal/backend-interview-prep/README.md

 5. What is the difference between class methods and instance methods?
 Class methods are for classes and instance methods are meant for instances, which should go without saying.
 For a an Article class, a class method could count the number of articles associated to that class.
 However, an instance method could recall the amount of words in a specific article.
 Class methods are denoted by def self.method_name

+6. Is Ruby strongly or weakly typed?
+Ruby is "strongly" typed, and the way we know this is because an error will be thrown if you type "hello" + 3.
+In comparison, Javascript is weakly typed, and if you tried "hello" + 3, you would get "hello3".